Audio & Video

 Why Science Is Better than Religion and Always Has Been (2008): Talk I gave at a humorous conference (the seminal Skepticon) in which PZ Myers and I were the featured speakers.
 YouTube video of the event is available along with our joint Q&A. I discuss the content of this on my blog.

 Does God Not Exist?
 [Part 1] [Part 2] [Part 3] [Part 4] (2004): Famous four-way team debate before an audience of a thousand Muslims.
 Dan Barker and I defend atheism and naturalism, Hassanain Rajabali and Michael Corey defend God.
-A free edit is available on YouTube, though it might still be possible to buy a DVD of the four-hour event (see FFRF).
+A free edit is available on YouTube.
 I discuss and analyze this debate in detail, exposing serious errors or deceptions of our opponents, on The Secular Web.

 Contact • Home • Support